1964–1965 Scripto strike: Contract negotiations

-By November 1964, the company's proposal to the union would have seen a four percent wage increase for workers categorized as "skilled" and two percent wage increases for "unskilled" workers.
-At the time, unskilled workers at the factory were earning between $1.25 and $1.30 per hour, and the two percent wage increase would have amounted to about $0.03 more per hour.
-The union rebuffed with a proposal of an eight percent wage increase across the board.
+By November 1964, the company's proposal to the union would have seen a four-percent wage increase for workers categorized as "skilled" and two-percent wage increases for "unskilled" workers.
+At the time, unskilled workers at the factory were earning between $1.25 and $1.30 per hour, and the two-percent wage increase would have amounted to about $0.03 more per hour.
+The union rebuffed with a proposal of an eight-percent wage increase across the board.
 The union also alleged that the company's proposed wage increase was not an actual pay increase, as the company was planning to offer the raises at the expense of its Christmas bonuses, which often amounted to about a week's pay.
 Additionally, the union called the company's proposal discriminatory, as only six African American workers at Scripto were considered skilled.
 The remainder of the company's skilled employees were white, while the rest of the African American employees were classified as unskilled.
 At the time, Scripto had about 700 African American employees, most of whom were women, and about 200 white workers.
 On average, these unskilled workers at Scripto earned $400 below the national poverty threshold.

-Move towards strike action
+Move toward strike action

 On November 25, 1964, the day before Thanksgiving, workers constituting almost the entirety of the first shift met at the ICWU union hall on Edgewood Avenue, near the factory, and demanded that a strike be commenced.
 The action caught Levine off guard, and he was unsure what had prompted the sudden movement, though he speculated that it stemmed from disappointment from the workers' bargaining unit that had spread to the rank-and-file employees.
-While Levine felt that the timing was not right for the strike, he nonetheless acquiesced to the workers' demands and they began to prepare for a strike.
+While Levine felt that the timing was not right for the strike, he nonetheless acquiesced to the workers' demands, and they began to prepare for a strike.
 The employees worked over the holiday in order to have picket signs made for when the plant reopened on November 27, the day after Thanksgiving.
-Company executives who were on holiday vacations were alerted to the strike preparations and many returned to Atlanta early.
+Company executives who were on holiday vacations were alerted to the strike preparations, and many returned to Atlanta early.